ziflex/react-app-starter/README.md

 # React App Starter
-Starter for your React app.
+> Base for your next React app

 ## Installation